 There is always something going on

 We’re in a small hostel, and it’s not always the most “exciting” atmosphere.
 However most nights there are people outside playing beer pong, or a couple of people are fighting each other on Soul Calibur on the PS3, or a whole group of us are gathered around watching a good movie.
 The best thing is, most of this is either free or far cheaper than going out.
-If we were in our own apartment, we’d probably have many, many more dull evenings by staying in.
+If we were in our own apartment, we’d probably have many, many much more dull evenings if we stayed in.
 And if I DO want a dull night in, we have a bookshelf full of books and DVDs.

 (P.S. thank you so much to the two sexy ladies in bow ties in the above picture, who organised this amazing engagement party for me and Ash!!
 We loved it!)